 So far I am satisfied with design except several times I forgot the cutting board / counter extension was left up and I stepped up into hinge holding it up.
 I have several scars on my bald head.

 A raven skull on a turtle shell with a scarab and small hand sewn by Mom sock, an officer leading his men into battle on a hand made coaster by Theresa, a bobble head mtn biker with a raven feather, a squirting toad and a gecko astride it that I found roadside with a turkey feather.:

 I am back on a 70 oz bladder in the Wingnut using a Source bladder: top opener w/ a strap to hang the bladder from inside top of pack to keep it in place.
 Pack carries low on my back, less weight on my broken collar bone

 Also included are:

-Topeak Alien ll multitool, tube patch kit w/ fresh glue, self sticking patches, a GOO, Clif bar, chain lube, LED flashlight, waterproof matches, pen, spare shoe cleat screw, whistle, toilet paper, plastic garbage bag, tube, multitool pocket knife (overkill but has pliers that multitool lacks), trail food of fig bars, nut mix and dried fruit, usually a trail map or guide, a camera in pack pocket, first aid kit, (my edge 305 has a compass), ( I wear at present a pair of Rudi glasses).
+Topeak Alien ll multitool, tube patch kit w/ fresh glue, self sticking patches, a GOO, Clif bar, chain lube, LED flashlight, waterproof matches, pen, spare shoe cleat screw, whistle, toilet paper, plastic garbage bag, tube, multitool pocket knife (overkill but has pliers that multitool lacks), trail food of fig bars, nut mix and dried fruit, usually a trail map or guide, a camera in pack pocket, first aid kit, (my edge 800 has a compass), I wear Smith glasses.